jax-ml/jax/docs/faq.rst

 These are the values that are used everywhere in absence of JAX transformations.

 A tracer value carries an **abstract** value, e.g., ``ShapedArray`` with information about the shape and dtype of an array.
+We will refer here to such tracers as **abstract tracers**.
 Some tracers, e.g., those that are introduced for arguments of autodiff transformations, carry ``ConcreteArray`` abstract values that actually include the regular array data, and are used, e.g., for resolving conditionals.
-Tracer values computed from these concrete tracers, perhaps in combination with regular values, result in **concrete tracers**.
+We will refer here to such tracers as **concrete tracers**.
+Tracer values computed from these concrete tracers, perhaps in combination with regular values, result in concrete tracers.
 A **concrete value** is either a regular value or a concrete tracer.

 Most often values computed from tracer values are themselves tracer values.
 There are very few exceptions, when a computation can be entirely done using the abstract value carried by a tracer, in which case the result can be a regular value.
 For example, getting the shape of a tracer with ``ShapedArray`` abstract value.
-Another example, is when explicitly casting a concrete tracer value to a regular type: ``int(x)`` or ``float(x)``.
+Another example, is when explicitly casting a concrete tracer value to a regular type, e.g., ``int(x)`` or ``x.astype(float)``.
 Another such situation is for ``bool(x)``, which produces a Python bool when concreteness makes it possible.
 That case is especially salient because of how often it arises in control flow.